brgr/books-app/doc/data-definitions/data-definitions.md

   Note that for example ISBN wouldn't write something like that down.
 They just give a unique identifier to a book.

-  In the end, I have found out [that it is anyways best to use 'text' in Postgres][1], which has no constraints on strings anyways!
+  > In the end, I have found out [that it is anyway best to use 'text' in Postgres][1], which has no constraints on strings anyway!
-- I have quickly stopped discussing / writing up about this in this document.
-Some further information can be found in the migration scripts themselves!

 The most useful resource has definitely been the [Open Library Schemata][7].
 I have used them a lot do define my own schemas.
 I have put a copy of them in this folder, as they are so useful.